LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 But this is tiny in comparison to OpenAI's [GPT-3][GPT3] with 175 billion parameters.
 It is licensed over an [API][GPT3_api] and is responsible for generating text that has made its way around the internet and popular science articles.
 These large models are even shaping hardware.
-The CEO of chip manufacturer NVIDEA, Jensen Huang, focused a segment of his [2022 keynote][NvideaGTC] speech on transformers and their impact on his industry.
+The CEO of chip manufacturer Nvidia, Jensen Huang, focused a segment of his [2022 keynote][NvideaGTC] speech on transformers and their impact on his industry.
-NVIDEA have also released their own large transformer model with [530 billon parameters][NvideaMegatron] and have conducted tests with a [1 trillion parameter model][NvideaLM].
+Nvidia have also released their own large transformer model with [530 billon parameters][NvidiaMegatron] and have conducted tests with a [1 trillion parameter model][NvideaLM].

 Despite being originally developed for NLP, they have come for computer vision too.
 This [2020 paper][Image16words] showed that they can compete with top convolutional neural networks (CNNs).